Pearson-Higher-Ed/contextual-help/README.md

   showHelp        : Boolean   - (required) sets visibility of drawer default false text            : Object    - text passed in for the title of the drawer and for accessibility vocalization of the buttons.
-Note that internationalization is the responsibility of the consuming code. topics          : Array     - array of strings which are the portion of the url that is specific to each topic.
+Note that internationalization is the responsibility of the consuming code. topics          : Array     - array of strings which are the portion of the url that is specific to each topic. topicViewed     : Function  - will be called (with two parameters: title and fullElement) when a topic is viewed.
+Can be used for logging.
 ```

 ## Test